PolinaBurova/Supervised-ML-BankMarketing-Classification/README.md

 ![Threshold Cost](https://github.com/PolinaBurova/Supervised-ML-SavingsAccount-Prediction/blob/main/Cost_Threshold.png)

 *This graph shows the relationship between the cost and threshold for the Logistic Regression model.
 The model was fine-tuned to select the optimal threshold (0.7), which minimized the cost to €1.29 million.
-This represents a significant reduction in potential losses, underlining the model's effectiveness in cost management.*
+This represents a significant reduction in potential losses (baseline cost at €1.79 million), underlining the model's effectiveness in cost management.*

 ![PRC Curve](https://github.com/PolinaBurova/Supervised-ML-SavingsAccount-Prediction/blob/main/PRC_Curve.png)